 Occupying two rooms of the Town Hall, it benefited from numerous legacies, donations and state deposits and was installed in 1937 in the former sub-prefecture of the city.

 However, in 1940, the nearby Loire Bridge was bombed and the museum disappeared almost entirely.

 The wife of the curator Emile Fernand-Dubois perished in this event and a large part of the collections was destroyed, questioning the existence of the museum

-During the 1950s, local personalities, including Louis Giblin, invested in the project to build a new museum dedicated to the river Loire.
-The plan was to reconstruct the building in its former location because of the war damage.
-Sadly, this ambitious project never came to fruition due to a lack of funds.
+In the 1950s, local personalities, including Louis Giblin, invested in the project of a new museum, dedicated to the Loire.
+It was then planned to rebuild the building to its former location thanks to war damage.
+Unfortunately, this ambitious project will never see the light of day due to lack of resources.

-Despite everything, the collections continued to grow in the form of objects related to the river Loire and an exhibition was held at the Eden cinema in 1956, before two new rooms were opened for the museum in 1971 in the former courthouse.
+The collections were nevertheless enriched with many objects related to the Loire and an exhibition took place at the Eden cinema in 1956 (opposite), before opening two new rooms for the museum next to the Library in the old court, in 1971.

 In 1970, an unexpected event upset the identity of the museum: the Loiseau legacy.
 A violinist collector decided before his death to bequeath his collections of paintings and art objects to the city of Cosne.

 The Loire Museum then came into possession of works by Dufy, Vlaminck, Derain, etc…